Apple ProRes: Encoding

 Installing Final Cut Pro will install the ProRes codecs for encoding files on macOS.
 Without Final Cut Pro installed, QuickTime Player can also be used to capture ProRes 422 video from any compatible attached camera, using the "Maximum" quality setting when producing a Movie Recording.

 Apple released ProRes bundled with other pro codecs as a download for users with "qualifying copies of Final Cut Pro, Motion, or Compressor" installed, for OS X with QuickTime 7.6 and newer.

 At the April 2010 NAB Show, Digital Video Systems launched the first Windows 7 platform with the ability to encode to all the varieties of Apple ProRes at speeds far faster than real time on their Clipster product.

 On March 31, 2011, Telestream added support for ProRes encoding on Windows systems with Episode Engine, Vantage, and FlipFactory as a free upgrade to the current versions of these products.
 The system must be running on Windows Server 2008 and be able to support this feature.
 ProRes video capturing and output to tape is available in Telestream's Pipeline network encoder.

 On 29 October 2011, FFmpeg introduced a free encoder, enabling ProRes 422 encoding on all FFmpeg supported platforms.

-On 1 November 2011, JCodec introduced an open source (FreeBSD License) pure Java encoder for ProRes 422.
+On 1 November 2011, JCodec introduced an open source (BSD License) pure Java encoder for ProRes 422.

 At the April 2012 NAB Show, Brevity introduced a customized algorithm for the accelerated transport and encoding of ProRes files.